OpenSmallworld/nv-tilecacher/README.md

   -h, --help                    Display usage
-  -w, --workers number          Number of workers (default 10) -o, --countonly               Whether to only count tiles or not -true or false (default false) -r, --reportinterval number   The reporting interval for progress (integer) -p, --connectionpooling       Use connection pooling -v, --verbose                 Output information verbosely -s, --sockettimeout number    The timeout period for the socket connection in seconds (default 120)
+  -w, --workers number          Number of workers (default 10) -o, --countonly               Whether to only count tiles or not -true or false (default false) -r, --reportinterval number   The number of requests that progress is reported on e.g. every 100 requests,
+                                1000 requests etc
+  -p, --connectionpooling       Use connection pooling -v, --verbose                 Output information verbosely -s, --sockettimeout number    The timeout period for the socket connection in seconds (default 120)